dortania/OpenCore-Install-Guide/extras/gui.md

 * Onboard audio output
    * USB DACs will not work
+   * GPU audio out is a hit or miss
 * [AudioDxe](https://github.com/acidanthera/AppleSupportPkg/releases) in both EFI/OC/Drivers and UEFI -> Drivers
 * [Binary Resources](https://github.com/acidanthera/OcBinaryData)
    * Add the Resources folder to EFI/OC, just like we did with the OpenCore GUI section